Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 -	CNNs also lack **smoothness contraints**, which can result in poor object delineation and small spurious regions
 -	However, CRFs are able to refine weak and coarse pixel-level label predictions to produce **sharp** boundaries and fine-grained segmentation

+**Note**: This paper has a very simple and precise explanation of the CRF mean-field approximation algorithm.

 ## Related Work
 -	Previous work [9] uses CRF simply as a post-processing step to a CNN output